IVerse-VDV/QubitLab/README.md

 python -m streamlit run app.py
 ```

 Streamlit will launch a local web server and open your default browser to the application.
-If the browser doesn't open automatically, copy the URL from your terminal (typically `http://localhost:8501`).
+If the browser doesnt open automatically, copy the URL from your terminal (typically `http://localhost:8501`).

 ### Building Your First Quantum Circuit